cmsmcq/gingersnap/A/worklog.md

 I'm going to have to pause here.
 Even understanding the lemmas well enough to paraphrase them is taking time, and I have to go now.

+But before I go, this thought: perhaps the construction should be recast more explicitly as the writing of a regular grammar?

+(Later.)

+Let's see.
+The grammar rules all have one of the following forms (using P for the parent, including whatever affix it may have, and A, B for left and right child):

+    P.0: 'a', P.f.
+    P.0: {nil}, A.P.0.
+	A.P.f: B.P.0.
+	B.P.f: P.f.

+So it is clearly a regular grammar in the post-Chomsky sense.
+The construction as described so far has no final state; that may be what Chomsky means when he says G' is equivalent to G "(when slightly modified)".

+Back to paraphrase.

+Lemma 5.
+(Paraphrasing very loosely.)
+Bn is either right-recursive, and the right-hand child of a right-hand child, or left-recursive and the left-hand child of a left-hand child.
+Proof is roughly as described above; it follows from the premise that G is not self-embedding.

+## 2021-01-15

+Working with pen and paper this morning I concluded that one reason things are so hard to understand at this point in the paper is that the 18 lines of prose labeled "Construction" do not tell me how to construct grammar G'.
+By modern conventions, a context-free grammar is a tuple (*V*<sub>*N*</sub>, *V*<sub>*T*</sub>, *P*, *S*), where *V*<sub>*N*</sub> is a finite vocabulary of nonterminals, *V*<sub>*T*</sub> is a finite vocabulary of terminals, *P* is a finite set of productions, and
+*S* in *V*<sub>*N*</sub> is a start symbol.

+The construction described by Chomsky specifies that the nonterminals in G' consist of a sequence of nonterminals from G plus a suffix (1 or 2 in Chomsky's notation; I am now leaning towards pre and post, or 0 and f).
+He specifies that for a given nonterminal in G', if rules of a certain form occur in G, then certain rules of a specified form will exist among the productions of G'.
+Unless I am missing something, that's it.
+So the construction of G'

+* constrains the set of nonterminals to be sequences of nonterminals in G, plus an index, but does not say what the set of nonterminals is,

+* does not say what the set of terminals is,

+* constrains the set of productions to include some rules, given the presence of certain nonterminals in *V*<sub>*N*</sub> of G' and the presence of certain rules in *P* of G, but does not say what the set of productions is, and

+* does not say what the start symbol is.

+To be fair, we should bear in mind that Chomsky was inventing the field, and the conventional description of a grammar as that 4-tuple only came later.
+But Chomsky's description of grammars in section 2 (p.
+141) does say quite clearly what the moving parts of the grammar
+are:

+> a system *G* of the following form: *G* is a semi-group under concatenation with strings in a finite set *V* of symbos as its elements, and *I* as the identity element.  *V* is called the "vocabulary" of *G*.  *V* = *V*<sub>*T*</sub> ∪ *V*<sub>*N*</sub> (*V*<sub>*T*</sub>, *V*<sub>*N*</sub> disjoint), where *V*<sub>*T*</sub> is the "terminal vocabulary" and *V*<sub>*N*</sub> is the "nonterminal vocabulary."  *V*<sub>*T*</sub> contains *I* .... *V*<sub>*N*</sub> contains an element *S* (sentences).
+A two-place relation → is defined on elements of *G, read "can be rewritten as."  ...

+So it's not as though he didn't realize that the four items in the tuple are salient.

+Perhaps he thought it was all obvious.
+In that case, I hate to be the one to break the spell, but no it's not obvious.

+Perhaps he is defining not a single grammar G' but a class of grammars -- any grammars that satisfy the constraints explicit or implicit in the description of the construction.